 For most commercial greenhouses, distribution is not a make or break factor in a site, but should be anticipated when planning the business.
 How much this plays into your siting decision a factor depends on your marketing and distribution strategy, which varies by operation.

 Avoid windy sites

 An ideal greenhouse site is protected from strong winds.
 Winds increase wear and tear on the structure, adding maintenance or possibly reducing its lifetime.
 Vents are particularly susceptible to the ‘sail effect’ — being torn off in strong gusts.

 Winds also increase the structural loads on the greenhouse frame, mandating stronger roof framing.
 This in turn can add to cost if wind loads are significant.
 For example, Ceres designed and built a commercial cannabis greenhouse in Leadville, Colorado – a site with 120 mph gusts.
-The structure required steel I-beams rated for the high wind loads.
+The structure required heavy gauge steel I-beams rated for the high wind loads.
 A super energy-efficient greenhouse in the end, the wind loads were a major factor in the commercial greenhouse design and engineering.

 A final deterrent is that winds ultimately increase the rate of heat loss through a year-round greenhouse.
 They both add to air infiltration (cold air blowing into the structure) and create pressure differentials around the building.
-Differences in pressure in turn increase air movement, making the a year-round greenhouse less energy-efficient in the winter.
+Differences in pressure in turn increase air movement, making a year-round greenhouse less energy-efficient in the winter.